-Hawken Summer Studies is a 6-week summer program of credit, review, preview, and enrichment classes for students entering grades 6 -12.
-Classes are held at our Upper School campus in Gates Mills, and offerings in are in the areas of mathematics, science, technology, English, history, writing, critical reading, rhetoric, SAT & ACT test-prep, and health studies.
+Hawken Summer Studies is a 6-week summer program of credit, review, preview, and enrichment classes for students entering grades 6 - 12.
+This year we are offering both in-person classes, which are held at our Upper School campus in Gates Mills and our Mastery School campus in University, and remote classes that are taken in the comfort of your own home.
+Our offerings are in the areas of mathematics, science, technology, English, history, writing, critical reading, rhetoric, SAT & ACT test-prep, and health studies.
 The Summer Studies program is open to students from public, parochial, and private schools.

 Early registration is encouraged and allows us to guarantee course offerings at earlier dates as soon as the enrollment is sufficient.
 Registration is available online by visiting hawken.edu/summer.

 A $40 registration fee must accompany the registration form.

 Note: Deposits and payments will be refunded should we need to cancel or modify camp dates due to COVID-19.

 Balances are due the Friday before classes/camps start.